-Overview of Omega 3-6 Balance Linking Food to Health
+Overview of HUFA Balance Linking Food to Health

 Essential Fatty Acids (EFA) are vitamin-like polyunsaturated fatty acids (PUFA).
 They accumulate as highly unsaturated fatty acids (HUFA) in tissues where they form potent hormone-like eicosanoids that act on selective receptors located in nearly every tissue of the body and affect health.
-Omega-3 and omega-6 EFA differ in their health impact.
-Many health disorders are made worse by excessive actions of omega-6 eicosanoids.
+Omega-3 and omega-6 EFA differ in their health impact, and many health disorders are made worse by excessive actions of omega-6 eicosanoids.

 The EFA in the foods we eat will control the balance of tissue HUFA that affect many health conditions.

 Metabolism of tissue HUFA forms potent hormone-like mediators that act on specific tissue receptors and affect many body functions.